mehulmehul1/madhuban-animals/docs/Madhuban_PRD_MVP.md

     *   **Theme & Pattern Expansion:** Add support for multiple themes, advanced color rules, and a broader set of Madhubani patterns and motifs.
     *   **Future Directions:**
         *   Procedural generation of new creature templates (beyond fish and foliage).
+        *   Procedural generation of new creature templates (beyond fish and foliage).
         *   Interactive scene editing and theme switching.
         *   Integration of semantic storytelling and generative scene logic.